matthewdaluz/AndroidPackageManager/README.md

 ## Security

-- The first privileged command (e.g., `apm update`, `apm install`, module/APK operations) prompts you to set an APM password/PIN.
-Losing it requires a factory reset to clear `passpin.bin`.
+- The first privileged command (e.g., `apm update`, `apm install`, module/APK operations) prompts you to set an APM password/PIN plus three recovery questions.
+Losing it requires successful recovery or a factory reset to clear `passpin.bin`.
-- The secret is stored as AES-256-GCM ciphertext in `/data/apm/.security/passpin.bin`; the key never leaves Keystore2 (alias `apm_passkey`, non-exportable, encrypt/decrypt only).
+- Secrets are protected with AES-256-GCM using a randomly generated master key stored locally at `/data/apm/.security/masterkey.bin`; the password/PIN is salted, stretched with PBKDF2, and encrypted into `/data/apm/.security/passpin.bin`.
+Session HMACs and ciphertexts are generated with BoringSSL; there is no hardware-keystore dependency.
-- Successful authentication starts a 3-minute session recorded at `/data/apm/.security/session.bin`; during that window, privileged commands run without re-entering the password/PIN.
+- Successful authentication starts a 3-minute session recorded at `/data/apm/.security/session.bin`; during that window, privileged commands run without re-entering the password/PIN. `apm forgot-password` performs a security-question challenge before issuing a new session.
+Reset attempts are rate-limited (cooldown recorded in `/data/apm/.security/reset-lockout.txt`).

 ## Manual packages